 - Click on the Sound Control Panel (right of Settings) to Open

-- On the control panel, select your headphone to be your default input device.
+- On the control panel, select your headphone to be your default input one.

 Third-party audio apps such as Zoom can cause your system preferences to be overridden by your programmed options.
 To avoid any interference, make sure they are turned off.

-Your sound settings may have disabled your headphones from being set as the default input device for your headphones if they don’t work.
+Your audio settings may have disabled your headphones from being set as the default input device for your headphones if they don’t work.

 This can be done in one of two ways:

-- Use the Device properties to enable or disable the microphone if it is currently set as your default input device.
+- Use the Device properties to enable or disable the microphone if it is currently set as your default input PC.